The Merry Devil of Edmonton: Shakespearean authorship

 Publisher Humphrey Moseley obtained the rights to the play and re-registered it on 9 September 1653 as a work by William Shakespeare.
 Moseley's attribution to Shakespeare was repeated by Edward Archer in his 1656 play list [see: The Old Law], and by Francis Kirkman in his list of 1661.
 The play was bound with Fair Em and Mucedorus in a book titled "Shakespeare.
 Vol. I" in the library of Charles II.

 As its publishing history indicates, the play was popular with audiences; it is mentioned by Ben Jonson in the Prologue to his play The Devil is an Ass.
 While Merry Devil was a King's Men play and Shakespeare may have had a minor role in its creation, it does not have the distinctive marks of Shakespeare's style.
 Individual 19th-century critics attempted to attribute the play to Michael Drayton or to Thomas Heywood; but their attributions have not been judged credible by other scholars.
 William Amos Abrams proposed Thomas Dekker as the play's author in his 1942 edition; Dekker scholars Gerald J. Eberle and M. T. Jones-Davies agreed, though Fredson Bowers, the editor of Dekker's Dramatic Works, was unpersuaded by the evidence offered and did not include it in his edition.

+Synopsis

+Sir Arthur Clare wants to break off his daughter Milliscent's arranged marriage.
+He plans to temporarily send her to a nunnery, but she resists as she doesn't want to leave her family or potential love for another potential suitor, Frank Jerningham.
+Raymond, the heir of Sir Richard Mounchensey, is in love with Milliscent and Clare agrees to let him pursue her, but Milliscent must wait a year to marry.
+Raymond disguises himself as a friar and plots with his friends to court and potentially kidnap Milliscent.
+They enlist the help of Fabell, who agrees to use magic to help them.
+In a separate storyline, a group of thieves plans to serve the Duke of Norfolk while hiding from keepers.
+The two storylines converge and end with Milliscent confessing to marrying Raymond.

 Performance history

 The play was performed at Court on 8 May 1608; it was also one of the twenty plays that the King's Men acted at Court in the Christmas season of 1612–13 during the festivities celebrating the wedding of Princess Elizabeth, the daughter of King James I, with Frederick V, Elector Palatine.
-Professional productions in the modern age have been rare, though a radio adaptation was produced by the BBC in 1957, and an original practice performance by Bad Quarto Productions at the 2010 Philadelphia Fringe Festival.
+Professional productions in the modern age have been rare, though a radio adaptation was produced by the BBC in 1957, an original practice performance by Bad Quarto Productions at the 2010 Philadelphia Fringe Festival, and an off-Broadway reading at the Red Bull Theater in 2017.
+In January 2020, The Merry Devil of Edmonton was performed for the first time in Edmonton, Canada as a part of Edmonton's Winter Shakespeare Festival.
+The performance was a staged reading of a text adapted by John Richardson to include references to the history and contemporary landmarks of the Canadian Edmonton.